 The deadline for entries is 30 September 2020.

-Two new categories have been created for Anti-Corruption Journalism and Aerospace, Defence and Security Journalism.
+A new category have been created for Anti-Corruption Journalism.

 In other changes for 2020, Press Gazette is recruiting new judges to ensure the panel more fairly and accurately represents the diversity of the UK.